oeasenet/omgo/README.md

     - Custom fields

-    Define the custom fields, Qmgo will update them in update and insert operation.
+    Define the custom fields, Omgo will update them in update and insert operation.

     ```go
     type User struct {